20/10/2021

 The Implication Plan in the Ventilation Task Force Recommendations dated July 12, 2021 previously focused on short- and medium-term measures to ensure adequate ventilation in the context of the COVID-19 pandemic.
 The Task Force recommends opening windows and/or doors whenever possible to ensure more air movement, preferably permanently (tilted or ajar).
 However, with winter approaching, this is not the best solution for several reasons: it causes additional heat losses and is also unfavorable acoustically (confidentiality of conversations, disturbing to other employees in the neighborhood).

 Asking attendees to leave the room temporarily can also provide temporary relief, as can reducing the room's capacity.
-The latter option is more drastic, however, for example, in the case where a meeting room without exterior windows and doors can only accommodate 4 instead of 10 people.
+The latter option, however, is more drastic, such as in the case where a meeting room without exterior windows and doors is allowed to accommodate only 4 instead of 10 people.

 Codex well-being at work